Dental Implants – Morgan Hill, CA

 Dentist using model to explain the four step dental implant process

 Instead of running across town to visit a specialist for the surgical step of your treatment, you can experience start-to-finish dental implant care under one roof thanks to Dr. Hong’s extensive training.
-The details of the process can vary, but the four basic phases remain the same for each patient:
+The details of the process can vary, but the four basic phases outlined below remain the same for each patient.

 Benefits of Dental Implants